 Resolving references in Bundles

 The Bundle resource is a packaging construct that has one of more entries that are other kinds of resources.
 Those resources themselves have references to other resources - e.g. an Observation that refers to a Patient.
 The referenced resources may also be found in the bundle.
 For example, the system that constructed the bundle may have included both the observation and the patient.
-The content of the references between resources doesn't change because of the Bundle.
+The content of the references between resources doesn't change because of the bundle.

 This section documents a method that resolves references correctly within a bundle.
 Note that this method does not define any new semantics; resolution is based on the way resource identity and resource references work.